Foundations Module 3 · Command Line Basics

 💡Tab completion saves typing

 Start typing a folder name and press Tab — the terminal will auto-complete it.
-If there are multiple matches, press Tab twice to see all options.
-This alone will save you hours of typing.
+In most Bash/Zsh terminals, press Tab twice to list all matches.
+This alone will save you hours of typing and prevent typos.

 /home/user